-Although these are Government funded schemes with Government-set eligibility criteria, it is awarded using the Council's discretionary power.
+The Retail, Hospitality and Leisure Relief is a Government funded scheme with Government-set eligibility criteria, but it is awarded using the Council's discretionary power.
 As such, the award must keep the business within subsidy control limits.

 Subsidy Control Limits (Formerly Known as State Aid)

-The business must also keep within their obligations under the subsidy control (formerly known as state aid).
+The business must also keep within their obligations under the Subsidy Control Act.
 This is where the business receives additional aid from Government bodies such as discretionary help or grants.

 Please note, if you are unsure of you legal obligations regarding subsidy control, the Council is not able to provide you with any advice.
 You will need to keep evidence of the award under subsidy control.

 For more information, please read the Government Guidance note.